OfflineIMAP/imapfw/CONTRIBUTING.md

 # Being involved

-There are lot of ideas and WIP you might like to contribute to. **We welcome newcomers and make our best to help so that everyone become effective with the project.**
+There are lot of ideas and WIP you might like to contribute to. **We welcome newcomers and make our best to help so that everyone become quickly effective on the project.**

 [gitter]: https://gitter.im/OfflineIMAP/imapfw